zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    In contrast to :zeek:id:`escape_string`, this encoding is *not* fully reversible.`

-   :str: The string to escape.
+   :param str: The string to escape.

    :returns: The escaped string.